RedBlueBird/turing-game/README.md

 *Azure AI Developer Hackathon Entry - Best Azure App Integration Category*

 ## Project Description
 Turing Game is a real-time multiplayer social deduction game powered by Azure.
 Players compete in virtual rooms against an AI opponent, answering prompts and voting out the most AI-sounding responses.
 The game continues until only one human remains or the AI is eliminated, with Azure integration ensuring seamless performance.
+Developed in VS Code with GitHub Copilot.

 ## Demo Video
 [Watch our demo on YouTube](https://youtu.be/NZlr5wryXXY)